williams-sandjaya/Competitive-Coding/README.md

 Competitive-Coding
 ==================

-This repository contains codes of some problems across popular online judges.
+This repository contains my solution for some problems across different popular online judges.

 ##Solutions to Codechef problems